byterubpay/byterub-site/_posts/2019-09-09-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-09-09.md

 **\<suraeNoether>** that's pretty much it so far; i have a stack of papers i've annihilated in the past few weeks, ranging from BOLT to bilinear pairings papers, but a lot of it has been background reading
 **\<sarang>** All right, we can also do QUESTIONS now
 **\<sarang>** suraeNoether: sounded from earlier like the PoKoS would likely require pairing operations?
 **\<mikerah>** I have a question.
 A few weeks back, I came on here asking about minimal smart contracts.
 I'm still doing some thinking about this.
-It doesn't seem like monero has any form of storage.
+It doesn't seem like byterub has any form of storage.
 Is this correct?
 **\<sarang>** What do you mean by storage?
 **\<suraeNoether>** yeah, all the foundational stuff i've found ranges from "easy" to "moderate" in the pairings setting, but has zero solutions at all for the DL setting. so i'm looking sort of into how to solve some of these problems in the DL setting.
-If i make progress on that front, it'd be of independent interest to the larger research community \*AND\* it would allow for some weeeeird stuff in Monero
+If i make progress on that front, it'd be of independent interest to the larger research community \*AND\* it would allow for some weeeeird stuff in ByteRub
 **\<kenshamir[m]>** suraeNoether: I was reading the bulletin and saw this issue: "Tech note/MRL bulletin on placing STARKs inside bulletproofs"
 **\<kenshamir[m]>** Is there anymore information regarding this?
 **\<kenshamir[m]>** Issue: 43